 He devoted his life to abolishing the feudalistic educational system and introducing a new way of learning.
 His residence-museum displays a wide collection of personal belongings and photos that chronicle his life and his travels to Europe, especially France and Germany, where he studied the Western system to draw inspiration on how to improve Chinese universities.

 The building doesn’t have the typical entrance of a museum and is not on the main road, which can be tricky.
 Visitors need to go inside Lane 303 and at the detour turn right, and look for number 16.

 Despite the endless criticism, China today is nowhere near what it was before 1989, and Chinese people are well aware of this.
-The repressive system many media talk about is a hype, people in China don’t live in terror and with the country’s fast development, everybody’s lifestyle is improving, no matter which class they belong to.
+The repressive system many media talk about is hype, people in China don’t live in terror and with the country’s fast development, everybody’s lifestyle is improving, no matter which class they belong to.

-China is far from being perfect (never been to such country though), and there are rural areas still poor and behind schedule, but like many expats of the People’s Republic of China, I trust the government is working on it.
+China is far from being perfect (never been to such a country though), and there are rural areas still poor and behind schedule, but like many expats of the People’s Republic of China, I trust the government is working on it.

 Chairman Mao is as beloved as criticized, but believe it or not, when talking about the communist era it’s impossible not to sense a touch of nostalgia.

 Site of the 1st National Congress of the CCP

 Xintiandi North Block, 76 Xingye Road (Xing Ye Lu, 兴业路)